BrokenShell/Fortuna/README.md

 `for_stream(root_seed, stream_id)` deterministically derives a generator from an unsigned 64-bit root seed and an `int`, `str`, or `bytes` identifier.
-The identifier types are intentionally distinct.
+The stream identifier is an input to seed derivation, not a decorative label, so changing it produces a different deterministic generator sequence.
+Identifier types are intentionally distinct.

 Use `from_entropy()` when an explicitly owned but nondeterministic generator is
 required: